 The ideal investment health savings account (HSA) has no investment threshold, allowing the very first dollar you contribute to be invested.
 If you're using an HSA for investment purposes, seek an administrator that does not hold your dollars hostage in a checking account earning little to no interest.

 Health Savings Administrators has no investment threshold requirement.
-Health Savings Administrators is one of six administrators in our study that allows first dollar investing.
+Health Savings Administrators is one of five administrators in our study that allows first dollar investing.

 Health Savings Administrators investment offerings total 494 funds.
 For this study, we have decided to concentrate on the Vanguard lineup since it appears to be the most complete offering.
-Below is a breakdown of the number of Vanguard funds by asset class.
+Below is a breakdown, by asset class, of the Vanguard lineup.

 How expensive are the funds in the Health Savings Administrators Vanguard investment lineup?

 Health Savings Administrators offers its participants some very inexpensive funds.
 Of the 7 HSA administrators in our study that offer pre-selected investment lineups, Health Savings Administrators offers the second lowest cost funds.
 Average expense ratios across every asset class are less than 0.25%.

 Interest Bearing Account